JSolan/ChristmasTree/README.md

 ## Features
 - Apply built-in WLED effects (e.g., Rainbow, Twinkle, Fireworks).
 - Interactive terminal input for dynamic control of effects, palettes, and LED counts.
+- Local webpage on main.py execution to select palettes and effects.
 - See https://kno.wled.ge/ for more features of WLED

 ---